-Bhindi Masala-Indian okra curry is a very famous North Indian okra recipes.
-The best side dish best suited for Roties and parathas.
-Ladies finger also known as Okra, cooked in tangy gravy.
+Bhindi Masala-Indian okra curry is a famous North Indian okra recipe—the best side dish for Roties and parathas.
+Ladies finger, also known as Okra, is cooked in tangy gravy.

 This is one of her trademark dishes.
-This dish came out really well.
-Both MD and my son enjoyed it and had my share of roti also.
-I left with the choice of having my other 'friend' garlic breadsticks for the dinner.
+This dish came out well.
+MD and my son enjoyed it and had my share of roti.
+I left with the choice of having my other 'friend' garlic breadsticks for dinner.

 This okra curry was so good.
-What I learned today was, this Bindi Masala is very suited as a dip for garlic bread sticks too.
+I learned today that this Bindi Masala is exceptionally suited as a dip for garlic bread sticks.

-The other side dish to be kept along with roties and parathas would be Parota Chalna, Chicken Kurma along with this Bindi Masala.
+The other side dish to be kept along with roties and parathas would be Parota Chalna, Chicken Kurma, and Bindi Masala.